347 Schaeffer Hall

 Below are the written comments I've received the last several semesters for POLI:3121/30:153.
 Each semester's comments are grouped together, with more recent comments at the top.
-For semesters prior to Fall 2015 the comments were handwritten so I will reproduce the comments as accurately as possible.
-This will include spelling and grammar errors (but I won't mark them with [sic]).
-From Fall 2015 on the evaluations were done online so I'll just copy them as is (again with no corrections for spelling or [sic] indication).
+For semesters prior to Fall 2015 the comments were handwritten so I reproduced them as accurately as possible.
+This included spelling and grammar errors (but I didn't mark them with [sic]).
+From Fall 2015 on the evaluations were done online so I just copied them as is (again with no corrections for spelling or [sic] indication).
 Any response or comment I have will be in italics following the student's comment.

 The old evaluations were done on one day in class and not a lot of students provided written comments.
 For the online version the students can submit their evaluations during a two week period.
 After the first semester the number of students doing the evaluations dropped substantially, usually including the number of written comments, though the written ones are sometimes longer than in the past.

 Most recent semesters are on top, so scroll down for older ones.